-Whether your company is formed or you are just getting started, the main areas you will need to be aware of are:
+Whether your limited company is already formed or you are just getting started, you will need to be aware of the basics:

 These are the people who are appointed by the shareholders to take care of the day-to-day running of the company.

 This is the legal address of the company.
 One of the most important things to keep in mind is that the company is a separate legal entity from those that own/manage it.
 In the case of most private companies, the shareholders and directors will be the same people.